Go to search feature Go to content

 Read more about recommended browsers

-SEB Nordic Green Energy
+SEB Nordic Energy

 A renewable energy fund enabling energy transition.

-SEB Nordic Green Energy Fund launched in April 2023
+SEB Nordic Energy launched in April 2023

 Interview with Elin Löfblad, Portfolio Manager and Nicklas Sörensen, CEO, Locus Energy.

-SEB Nordic Green Energy Fund in short
+SEB Nordic Energy in short

 • Direct investments in renewable energy assets in the Nordics.